microsoft/evodiff/README.md

 EvoDiff’s OADM diffusion framework induces a natural method for conditional sequence generation by fixing some subsequences and inpainting the remainder.
 Because the model is trained to generate proteins with an arbitrary decoding order, this is easily accomplished by simply masking and decoding the desired portions.
 We apply EvoDiff’s power for controllable protein design across three scenarios: conditioning on evolutionary information encoded in MSAs, inpainting functional domains, and scaffolding structural motifs.

 ### Evolution-guided protein generation with EvoDiff-MSA
-First, we test the ability of EvoDiff-MSA to generate query sequences conditioned on the remainder of an MSA, thus generating new members of a protein family without needing to train family-specific generative models.
+First, we test the ability of EvoDiff-MSA (`msa_oa_dm_maxsub`) to generate query sequences conditioned on the remainder of an MSA, thus generating new members of a protein family without needing to train family-specific generative models.

 Note that when conditionally generating an MSA, you can specify query_only = True.
 By setting this flag to true, you only generate the query sequence.
 If it is false, then you generate the alignment too.